IR beam break sensor diagram with labels.

 DC Current Sensors

-DC current sensors are resistive.
-They measure the voltage drop across a piece of wire.
-If you are running a DC rail system this could be used to sense a train present when it is on a rail only if it is moving.
+DC current sensors are a resistive type.
+They measure the voltage drop across a piece of wire that is feeding a track.
+If you are running a DC rail system this could be used to sense a train present when it is on a rail only if it is drawwing current.
+Not practical for a stationary train.

 Ken Glaza